Warrick Brownlow-Pike: CBBC shows

-Oucho T. Cactus
+Oucho T Cactus

-Oucho T. Cactus is Ed Petrie's puppet companion, operated and voiced by Warrick Brownlow-Pike.
+Oucho T Cactus is Ed Petrie's puppet companion, operated and voiced by Warrick Brownlow-Pike.
 Oucho speaks in the language "Cactinian" and his favourite food is bananas.
-He fears dogs, lawnmowers, water, Basil Brush and Anne Robinson.
+He fears dogs, lawn mowers, water, Basil Brush and Anne Robinson.
 He has an unashamed love of Dolly Parton.
 Oucho often dresses up in a blonde wig and mimes to her music.
 Oucho says he's from Bracknell.

 Oucho left CBBC in January 2010, according to CBBC as he was going to be working in another office at the BBC.
-This was because his puppeteer Warrick Brownlow-Pike was leaving the channel to film for BBC 3, although he returned to puppeteer Dodge T. Dog, temporarily retiring Oucho until further notice.
+This was because his puppeteer Warrick Brownlow-Pike was leaving the channel to film for BBC 3, although he returned to puppeteer Dodge T Dog, temporarily retiring Oucho until further notice.

 Ed Petrie and Oucho were briefly reunited on TMi on 26 November 2010, their first appearance together since January.

 Ed and Oucho were last seen together in November 2011.

 Oucho made a guest appearance on CBBC for New Year's Eve 2011: for the first time, his Cactinian speech was translated via subtitles on screen as a gag where no one can understand what he is saying.

-On 11 March 2011, Chris Johnson was asked via his Formspring account if Oucho T. Cactus would be returning.
+On 11 March 2011, Chris Johnson was asked via his Formspring account if Oucho T Cactus would be returning.
 Johnson replied: "Since Oucho's puppeteer, Warrick, is still with us as Dodge, it's likely that the little cactus will keep popping up from time to time.
 However it seems unlikely he'll return as a presenter.
 The times, they are a changin!"

 Petrie and Brownlow-Pike later reunited to create new short comedy sketches featuring Ed and Oucho on YouTube in 2019.